 Now, I’ve walked past the queues for this place on a warm day but have never been brave enough to wait around in the hot weather to take a turn.
 If you’re a more patient person, head on down to this Hyde Park institution along with nearly every other Londoner.

-Technically not west London but rather west of London, this was my local outdoor pool as a youngster.
+This was my local outdoor pool as a youngster.
 It appears to have spruced itself up quite a bit since then and now looks absolutely stunning—well worth a drive up the motorway.

 London Fields Lido is a 50m Olympic size, heated outdoor swimming pool open all year round and located in Hackney, central London.
 The swimming pool has lane swimming available all day, swimming lessons for children and adults, one-to-one swimming lessons.
 Facilities also include a café as well as a large sundeck and sunbathing area.